-- 1.32.
-The pilot-in-command must ensure all aircrew licences, authorisations and aircraft documents are current and valid before flight. - 1.33.
-A certified declaration as contained at SRG1327 is considered to be an acceptable minimum level of documentation for civilian pilots to provide to the FDD.
-However, FDDs have the right to check all documentation at their discretion13. - 1.34.
-The pilot must ensure that the information included in the SRG1327 (Display Pilot's / Aircraft Owner / Operator Certified Declaration for submission to the FDD) is correct and accurate.
-It is the pilot's responsibility to ensure that any flight is undertaken with valid documentation14. - 1.35.
-SRG1327 is divided into two parts, part 1 containing pilot specific information and part 2 concerning aircraft details.
-To provide a degree of flexibility and offer the option of the use of alternative aircraft to cover eventualities such as unserviceability, a pilot may submit an SRG1327 Part 2 for multiple aircraft to a FDD. - 1.36.
+- 1.34.
+The pilot-in-command must ensure all aircrew licences, authorisations and aircraft documents are current and valid before flight. - 1.35.
+A certified declaration as contained at form SRG1327 is considered to be an acceptable minimum level of documentation for civilian pilots to provide to the FDD.
+However, FDDs have the right to check all documentation at their discretion15. - 1.36.
+The pilot must ensure that the information included in the form SRG1327 (Display Pilot's / Aircraft Owner / Operator Certified Declaration for submission to the FDD) is correct and accurate.
+It is the pilot's responsibility to ensure that any flight is undertaken with valid documentation16. - 1.37.
+Form SRG1327 is divided into two parts, part 1 containing pilot specific information and part 2 concerning aircraft details.
+To provide a degree of flexibility and offer the option of the use of alternative aircraft to cover eventualities such as unserviceability, a pilot may submit a form SRG1327 Part 2 for multiple aircraft to a FDD. - 1.38.
 In addition to the mandatory requirement to inform the FDD of hazardous materials contained on or within the display aircraft, it is in the pilot's own interest to ensure that details recorded on the SRG 1327 are as accurate as possible.
 Pilots should consider the things that first responders need to know in the event of an incident.
-It may be deemed beneficial to provide additional information regarding such things as break-in locations, canopy / cockpit access, seat belt release, etc, in the form of a First Responders Guide to better support the response to an emergency. - Civilian pilots participating at civilian Flying Displays are required to submit their SRG1327 declaration to the appropriate FDD no later than 7 days prior to the Flying Display. - 1.38.
-Any pilot intending to fly aerobatic routines that flow directly from one manoeuvre to the next must notify the FDD at least 24hrs in advance of the series of linked aerobatic manoeuvres that they intend to perform15 using SRG1327.
-It is acknowledged that pilots may need to adapt their aerobatic display routine appropriately to local conditions on the day of the display.
-Pilots should discuss any aspect of the local conditions that might affect their display routine with the FDD.
+It may be deemed beneficial to provide additional information regarding such things as break-in locations, canopy / cockpit access, seat belt release, etc, in the form of a First Responders Guide to better support the response to an emergency.